robinmaben/pinball/USER_GUIDE.rst

     * i.e. There are no updates for the token's expirationTime.
 If abort signal is net, try to start a new workflow instance, otherwise do nothing.
 It will only advance to the next run time after successfully starting a new workflow instance.
 * DELAY
-    * Hold off on beginning th execution until the previous runs have finished
+    * Hold off on beginning execution until the previous runs have finished
     * i.e. If there are no running instances, try to begin a new one, otherwise extend token's expirationTime.
 Only advance to the next run time after successfully starting a new workflow instance.
 * DELAY_UNTIL_SUCCESS